d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 which is the standard weak-field form to leading order in \(\sigma\).

-### 5.4 Recovery of the weak-field orbit structure
+### 4.4 Recovery of the weak-field orbit structure

-The effective geometry of the preceding subsection is not merely a rewriting of known results.
-It is derived from the displacement framework's own internal logic: the storage capacity is on the coordinate grid, the displacement deforms transport relative to that grid, and the physical meter co-deforms with transport.
-The fact that the resulting line element agrees with the standard weak-field Schwarzschild form at leading order is a consistency check, not a circular input.
+The effective geometry of the preceding subsection follows from the framework's own internal logic: storage capacity is attached to the coordinate grid, displacement deforms transport relative to that grid, and the physical meter co-deforms with transport.
+Agreement with the standard weak-field Schwarzschild form at leading order is therefore a consistency check rather than an input.

 The orbit equation for a test excitation on this background may be derived by standard methods.
 In the weak-field expansion, the orbit equation takes the form